Summary

 Explore

-Show the class one of the dolls, action figures, plush toys, figurines, or other models.
-Ask the class if the toy looks real or exaggerated, and why it looks that way.
-Follow up by asking whether it looks mathematically proportionate to a real person.
+Show the class one of the dolls, figurines, or other items you prepared.
+Ask the class to consider if the model looks lifelike or exaggerated, and why it looks that way.
+Ask whether the model looks mathematically proportional to a real person.

 Explain

-Tell the class that there is a standard way of testing for proportionality—by setting up a pair of ratios, or fractions, in a proportion.
+Tell students that the standard way of testing proportionality is by setting up a pair of ratios, or fractions, in a proportion.

 Extend